wannahappyaroundme/Garden_of_Eden_V3_Page/PROJECT_EDEN_V3_MASTER_SPEC.md

   async requestAccess(path: string): Promise<boolean> {
     // Show dialog to user
     const { response } = await dialog.showMessageBox({
-      type: 'question',
+      type: "question",
-      buttons: ['Allow', 'Deny'],
+      buttons: ["Allow", "Deny"],
       message: `Eden wants to access:\n${path}`,
-      detail: 'This will allow Eden to read and write files in this directory.', });
+      detail: "This will allow Eden to read and write files in this directory.", });

     if (response === 0) {